skylerto/perceptron/README.md

 ## Usage

-To use this rub `bin/console` to pop an interactive prompt where you can train the perceptron with the default data or your own data.
+To use this run `bin/console` to pop an interactive prompt where you can train the perceptron with the default data or your own data.

 To train a perceptron run `Perceptron.train xyz` where xyz is the path to the